 Making soap at home is a fun and creative hobby.
-To create something unique, I decided to formulate a hand soap that was gentle on the skin, and with a slightly exfoliating effect.
+To create something unique, I decided to formulate a handmade soap that was gentle on the skin, and with a slightly exfoliating effect.
 The result was to formulate a delicate oatmeal soap recipe with the cold process.

 If you are a newbie to soap making, you have to know that cold method requires the use of caustic soda to guarantee the production of soap.
 If you want to start creating your soaps in a conscious way, learning why some ingredients are chosen and how to use them in practice, I suggest you take a look at my last course “Soap making 101” on how to prepare soaps with the cold method.

 Disclosure: Some of the links in this post are affiliate links.
 By clicking through them and making a purchase, I may receive a small commission WITHOUT any additional cost to you.Gabi

 Oatmeal scrub soap recipe